• Days

 Is any documentary proof required to claim a deduction under section 80E?

 The deduction under section 80E can be claimed when filing your income tax return, and no documentary proofs are required to be attached.
-The documents mentioned below should still be kept safely in case required to be submitted to the income tax department in case of any future scrutiny.
+The documents mentioned below should be submitted to the income tax department in case of any future scrutiny.

 • The sanction documents of the loan.